a-sLamT-M/SimpleSync/README.md

 # Symple Sync

-This is a simple application to sync files from client to server via ssh.
+This is a **Minimalism** application to sync files from client to server via ssh and sftp.

 ## Installation